stratapp-ai/stratapp-ai.github.io/about.md

   Your time-to-value on #stratapp is days - not months, quarters or years.
 section_image: "/uploads/collaborating.jpg"
-seo_title: strategy, KPIs/OKRs, business planning and work collaboration software, for every employee
+seo_title: strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience
-seo_description: "#stratapp is the world's first SaaS to delivery strategy, KPIs/OKRs, business planning, social and work collaboration in one seamless user experience.
+seo_description: "#stratapp is the world's first SaaS to deliver strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience.
+10-apps-in-1, for about half the price of one.
-  10-apps-in-1 for about half the price of one.
-Elevate your culture, get ready for the next generation of millennials, increase employee productivity and drive business performance.
 You'll love #stratapp."
 footer_cta: |-
   ### **join us and other CxOs**